 The Japan Alps Art Festival is an attempt to survey mountains from corridors that connect alluvial fans and look up to the blue sky from the water ways.

 With almost forty installations dotted around the city and on the mountainsides, we didn’t have time to see everything, but over an afternoon and morning still managed to get a good flavour of both the area and the works.
 For added excitement, I also got my first experience of driving a car in Japan which passed without incident!

 Shinano-Omachi Tangible Landscape

 Looking out over Omachi and the majestic peaks of the Northern Alps from the top of Mt.
-Takagari, an old farmhouse building was transformed into a white cocoon which visitors could explore.
-Save for the occasional intrusion of the wooden frame, there are wasn’t a straight line or sharp corner in sight.
+Takagari, an old farmhouse building was transformed into a white cocoon that visitors could explore.
+Save for the occasional intrusion of the wooden frame, there wasn’t a straight line or sharp corner in sight.

-Nestled within the undergrowth within the forest near the peak of Mt.
+Nestled within the undergrowth of the forest near the peak of Mt.
 Takagari, this organic sculpture looks like it might have been created by an occult group.
 Built by hand in the shape of a typhoon when looked at from above, the wooden branches create an archway leading to the eye of the storm.

 Everything Connects Beautifully and Returns to the Cycle

 White tiles cover the floor of the Omachi Shopping Arcade in a mosaic of water- and plant-themed patterns.
 Like many small towns across Japan, the number of shops is dwindling as the population declines.
 Those which remain look much the same as they have since the 1960s.

 Hidden behind the facade of an empty store, this enormous installation contained a 1/40 scale model of the Kurobe Dam and hot springs made from natural materials.
 The hot spring water, representing the lake of the dam, could be used as a hot foot bath by passersby.